-A standard appeal is usually made within 7 days.
+A standard appeal is usually made within 7 calendar days.
 A fast appeal is generally made within 72 hours.
-If your health requires it, ask for a fast appeal
+If your health requires it, ask for a fast appeal.

-- If you are appealing a decision, we made about a drug you have yet received, you and your doctor or other prescriber will need to decide if you need a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 6.4 of this chapter.
+- If you are appealing a decision, we made about a drug you have not yet received, you and your provider or other prescriber will need to decide if you need a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 6.4 of this chapter.

-Step 2: You, your representative, doctor or other prescriber must contact us and make your Level 1 appeal.
+Step 2: You, your representative, provider, or other prescriber must contact us and make your Level 1 appeal.
 If your health requires a quick response, you must ask for a fast appeal.

 - For standard appeals, submit a written request or call us.
-Chapter 2 has contact information. - For fast appeals, either submit your appeal in writing or call us at 1-800-797-5343.
-Chapter 2 has contact information. - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request form, which is available on our website.
-Please be sure to include your name, contact information, and information regarding your claim to assist us in processing your request. - Members may submit a request through www.phs.org or securely by logging into their myPRES account. - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request on the coverage decision.
-If you miss this deadline and have a good reason for missing it, explain the reason you appeal is late when you make your appeal.
+Chapter 2 has contact information. - For fast appeals either submit your appeal in writing or call us at (1-888-275-7737.).
+Chapter 2 has contact information. - We must accept any written request, including a request submitted on the CMS Model Redetermination Request Form, which is available on our website Request for Medicare Prescription Drug Coverage Determination (phs.org).
+Please be sure to include your name, contact information, and information regarding your claim to assist us in processing your request. - Members may submit a request through www.phs.org or securely by logging into their myPRES account.

+- You must make your appeal request within 65 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
 Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information in your appeal and add more information.
-You and your doctor may add more information to support your appeal.
+You and your provider may add more information to support your appeal.